WillChamness/printj/README.md

 # Installation

-Go to the releases page, download the archive file for Windows or Linux, extract, and put the executable somewhere in the PATH for your user
+Go to the releases page, download the archive file for Windows or Linux, extract, and put the executable somewhere in the PATH for your user.